git-town/git-town/website/src/nested-feature-branches.md

     2-rename-foo
 ```

-Branch `2-rename-foo` builds on top of `1-refactor` and thereby "sees" all the
+Branch `2-rename-foo` builds on top of `1-refactor` and thereby contains all the
 changes made there.
 We commit the changes that rename the `foo` variable.
 Because we used `git append` to create the new branch, Git Town knows about the
 branch hierarchy and creates the pull request for branch `2-rename-foo` against